-For temporary network configurations, you can use standard commands such as ip, ifconfig and route, which are also found on most other GNU/Linux operating systems.
-These commands allow you to configure settings which take effect immediately, however they are not persistent and will be lost after a reboot.
+For temporary network configurations, you can use the ip command which is also found on most other GNU/Linux operating systems.
+The ip command allows you to configure settings which take effect immediately, however they are not persistent and will be lost after a reboot.

-To temporarily configure an IP address, you can use the ifconfig command in the following manner.
-Just modify the IP address and subnet mask to match your network requirements.
+To temporarily configure an IP address, you can use the ip command in the following manner.
+Modify the IP address and subnet mask to match your network requirements.

-To verify the IP address configuration of eth0, you can use the ifconfig command in the following manner.
+To verify the IP address configuration of enp0s25, you can use the ip command in the following manner.

-To configure a default gateway, you can use the route command in the following manner.
+To configure a default gateway, you can use the ip command in the following manner.
 Modify the default gateway address to match your network requirements.

-To verify your default gateway configuration, you can use the route command in the following manner.
+To verify your default gateway configuration, you can use the ip command in the following manner.

 If you require DNS for your temporary network configuration, you can add DNS server IP addresses in the file /etc/resolv.conf.
 In general, editing /etc/resolv.conf directly is not recommanded, but this is a temporary and non-persistent configuration.
 The example below shows how to enter two DNS servers to /etc/resolv.conf, which should be changed to servers appropriate for your network.
 A more lengthy description of the proper persistent way to do DNS client configuration is in a following section.